-After Appomattox, Ulysses S. Grant was the savior of the Union, while Robert E. Lee was the greatest hero of the Lost Cause.
+After Appomattox, Ulysses S. Grant was the savior of the United States, while Robert E. Lee was the greatest hero of the Lost Cause.
 Their roles during the war had been clear.
 It was now time for each to find ways to be of service during peacetime.
-Lee decided to work during the postwar period to restore the Union.
-He preached submission to authority, promoted political harmony, and became president of Washington College to prepare the next generation of southern men to become useful citizens.
+Lee decided to work during the postwar period to restore the country.
+He preached submission to authority, promoted political harmony, and became president of Washington College in Lexington, Virginia, to prepare the next generation of southern men to become useful citizens.

 As general of the army, Grant demanded that former Confederate officers be treated fairly, while at the same time he determined when and where to position peacekeeping troops in the South.
 As president, he sought to maintain the peace and restore economic prosperity.
-His goal was to protect all citizens, including the freedpeople and Native Americans, and he dealt fairly with foreign nations.
-While scandals would later rock his administration, Grant never profited from the machinations of his subordinates.
+His goal was to protect all citizens, including the freedpeople and American Indians, and he dealt fairly with foreign nations.
+Although scandals would later rock his administration, Grant never profited from the machinations of his subordinates.

 Grant pledged to "deal with nations as equitable law requires individuals to deal with each other."
 He avoided a war with Spain that seemed certain when Madrid crushed a revolution in Cuba, and he averted a war with Britain over financial claims for Civil War losses caused by English-made vessels and over fishing and boundary disputes with Canada.
 He sought, without success, to acquire the island of Santo Domingo as a potential refuge for "the entire colored population of the United States, should it choose to emigrate."

 Grant's administrations were characterized in part by corruption brought on by appointees to whom the president gave too much power and to whom he remained steadfastly loyal.
 Of the half-dozen scandals that troubled contemporaries and have alarmed historians, several involved the bribery of administration officials.
 There was never any evidence that Grant himself had any part in, or profited from, these schemes.